 Am I a Candidate for Botox?

 Each patient is different.
-That’s why our dentists will need to meet with you to discuss the symptoms you’d like to treat with Botox, as well as evaluate your medical history.
+That’s why our dentists will need to meet with you to discuss the symptoms you’d like to treat, as well as evaluate your medical history.

 - Migraines and Headaches: We may recommend jaw clenching.
 Botox helps relax the muscles in your jaw to reduce the intensity and number of times you bite down and clench.
 This helps you protect tooth enamel, temporomandibular joints, and other oral structures from long-term damage. caused by